-Kaley Le Mottee is the Project Manager for BRIDGE’s Early Childhood Development Community of Practice.
-She is responsible for knowledge management, logistics and administration in relation to the activities of these communities.
+Kaley Le Mottee is the Project Manager for BRIDGE’s Early Childhood Development focus area.
+She is responsible for the administration, implementation and development of BRIDGE’s ECD related programmes.
 Her work includes consultation and networking as she organises and facilitates collaboration between stakeholders.
 Kaley is committed to working in the NGO sector with a focus on systemic change.
 She joined BRIDGE in April 2013.

 Melissa King is an education consultant who works with BRIDGE in the area of knowledge management, helping distil learnings from BRIDGE’s collaborative work.
 She has been a teacher, facilitator, writer and researcher across different sectors of education and training, including schooling, adult basic education, technical and vocational education and training and skills development for the workplace.
 Areas of expertise include curriculum, assessment and English language learning and teaching.
 She joined BRIDGE in August 2014.